Skip to content

 Walk through the audit trail behind a real resolution path

-We can show how triage decisions, provider actions, approvals, and denied paths remain visible in the case instead of disappearing into other tools.
+See how intake, evidence, approvals, plugin actions, and denied paths stay visible in the case instead of disappearing into other tools.